 *Due to high surf in the winter months, this tour is only offered June – September and is surf and weather dependent.

 3 Hour Tour

 $159 per person

-Not recommended for children <6 years old
+Not recommended for small children

 We booked an outrigger canoe tour and snorkel adventure at Honolua Bay and it was the best tour experience we’ve had on Maui.
 Arianna, our guide, was very knowledgeable and taught us so much about Hawaiian culture, conservation and the ocean.
 I can’t believe that the most educational thing we did was also the most fun.
 We all helped get the outrigger canoe in the water and paddled it to a remote beach where Arianna taught us some Hawaiian history and showed us how to make rope from coconut strands and gave us refreshing drinks from a natural spring bubbling from what I thought was a tide pool and from a coconut which we also ate.
 We then hit the outrigger again to an isolated snorkel spot where Ari showed us and taught us about all kinds of Hawaiian reef fish.
 We also saw sea turtles.
 This was definitely the highlight of our trip and I am now seeing what else we can book with this company before our vacation ends.
 I just feel bad we found this company at the end of our vacation and not the beginning.
 Not that our other tours were bad, it is just that this tour was so outstanding.
 Thanks Ari.